 There are so many options when creating a multi-vendor marketplace, but how should you create yours?
 In this blog, we’ll explore the best option for your multi-vendor marketplace: WordPress and Pressable.
-If you’re just now jumping in, you’ll want to take a look at part 1 of our series on how to create a multi-vendor marketplace usng
+If you’re just now jumping in, you’ll want to take a look at part 1 of our series on how to create a multi-vendor marketplace using WordPress.

 Why Should You Use WordPress to Create Your Multi-vendor Marketplace?